sallyrose0425/MLmodeling/README.md

 decoys in ```target_id__Celling-v1.12_decoyset.sdf.gz```

 ### DUDE
-Active and decoys are stored in files named 'target_id'.
+Active and decoys are stored in folders named 'target_id'.
 Within each target's folder, the data is stored in ```/actives_final.sdf.gz``` and ```/decoys_final.sdf.gz```.